 The short story.
 Nick is a highly creative award-winning photographer with a vast amount of experience in many fields, including advertising, architecture, corporate, people, studio, still life, cars, aerial, travel, and fine art.
-He runs his business from Wellington, New Zealand, “the coolest little capital in the world”.
+He runs his business from Wellington, New Zealand, “the coolest little capital in the world” (according to Lonely Planet.)

 Name-dropping.
-Assignments have taken Nick all over the world.
-He contributes work to photo libraries around the world.
+Assignments have taken Nick all over the world, and he contributes work to international photo libraries .
 He still pursues the elusive “art” of photography, and always carries a camera even when he’s not on assignment.

 Nick has been awarded Fellowships of both the British and New Zealand Institutes of Professional Photography.
 He has won many awards for his work, including First Prize in the British Institute of Professional Photography Fine Art Awards in London.

-He has been published in a number of books, including A Day In The Life of NZ, The Colour of NZ, and Athfield Architects.
-He has written travel articles for international magazines, including stories on Cuba, Cathedrals of Spain, and the launch of the Space Shuttle Discovery.
-A Royal Mail postage stamp Christmas Issue in Britain featured his photographs of cathedral roof bosses of the Nativity, and his work was used for a NZ issue of Children’s Health postage stamps.
+His work has been published in a number of books, including A Day In The Life of NZ, The Colour of NZ, and Athfield Architects.
+He has written and illustrated travel articles for international magazines, including stories on Cuba, Spanish Cathedrals, and the launch of the Space Shuttle Discovery.
+He was commissioned by the British Royal Mail to photograph around Britain for a Christmas issue of postage stamps, and his studio work was used for a NZ stamp issue.

-Nick has produced photographs for loads of designers, advertising agencies, corporations and government departments over the years, including:
+Nick has produced photographs for a huge number of designers, advertising agencies, corporations and government departments over the years, including:

-- Portraits in New York, Chicago, Zurich, Singapore, etc for Lion Corporation
+- Portraits in New York, Chicago, Zurich, Paris, Singapore, Hong Kong, Sydney, Perth, even Albury-Wodonga, for Lion Corporation

-- Australian cities and military bases for Serco
+- Cities and military bases all over Australia for Serco

-- Ads for Clemenger, Ogilvy, Y & R, and both Saatchi & Saatchi
+- Ads for Clemenger, Ogilvy, Y & R, and both Saatchi & Saatchi, etc.

-- Hundreds of Annual Reports for the Banks, Telecom, NZ Post, Air NZ, etc
+- Annual Reports for Banks, Telecom, NZ Post, Air NZ, you name it

-- Sites and factories in Japan and USA for Fletchers
+- Building sites and factories in Japan and USA for Fletchers

-- Cars for Mitsubishi, Toyota, Suzuki, Honda, Holden, Ford
+- Cars for Mitsubishi, Toyota, Suzuki, Honda, Holden and Ford

 - Ships and planes for CentrePort and Wellington International Airport